 The device is placed over the wearer’s head, which means that considerable doses of EMF are being continuously absorbed into the brain – a terrifying thought for anyone who has ever witness this piece of tech in action.

 The story is the same for smart glasses, which have already been linked to headaches following extended use.
 The solution?
 To build up our tolerance for the device.
 Unfortunately, while our eyes may get used to seeing through digital lenses, our bodies will never create their own shield against EMF radiation.

 What is ‘Wearable Wellness’?

-Personal EMF protection offers the perfect antidote.
-Devices such as EMF protection necklaces and the Nu-Me Snappy offer the same convenience as wearable tech – though, instead of offering minor expediency at an unquantifiable cost, they offer robust and continuous protection against one of the greatest threats currently bearing down on the modern age.
+Personal EMF protection represents the perfect antidote.
+Devices such as EMF protection necklaces and offer the same convenience as wearable tech – though, instead of offering minor expediency at an unquantifiable cost, they offer robust and continuous protection against one of the greatest threats currently bearing down on the modern age.

 Of course, personal EMF protection is not merely an antidote to inessential devices like smartwatches – there are unavoidable and far more prolific risks to which we are all exposed each and every day.

 While cell phones do not fall into the category of ‘wearable’ technology, they are frequently kept on our bodies throughout the day; we wear them in our pockets, hold them against our ears, and, in America, use them for an average of more than five hours a day.